-- 1. The LEA will comply with Delaware Administrative Code, 14 DE Admin.
+- The LEA will comply with Delaware Administrative Code, 14 DE Admin.
 525, Requirements for Career and Technical Education Programs and the Delaware State Plan for the Strengthening Career and Technical Education for the 21st Century Act (known as Perkins V); - 2.
 The LEA will submit CTE program data as required by the Delaware Department of Education; - 3.
 All teachers are certified in the appropriate CTE area and participate in program specific professional learning; - 4.
 The LEA will convene and engage a program advisory committee for the purposes of program development, implementation, and continuous improvement; - 5.
 All students have equal access to the program of study as well as early career/early college options; - 6.
 Career and Technical Student Organizations are integral components of the program of study; - 7.
 The LEA will maintain safe facilities and equipment aligned with the program of study goals; and - 8.
 A process for continuous improvement has been established, which includes a model of evaluation and program improvement.

 LEA CTE Coordinator Signature: Date:

 LEA Chief School Officer Signature: Date:

-PROGRAM ADVISORY COMMITTEE MEMBER INFORMATION
+PROGRAM ADVISORY COMMITTEE MEMBE FR INFORMATION

-Complete the list of program advisory committee members.
+tee members.
 Program of study representatives should

-include, but are not limited to: CTE ar nd academic teachers, CTE/curriculum district coordinators, school
+mic teachers, CTE/curriculum district coordinators, school

-counselors, business and industry rep resentatives, labor representatives, and post-secondary partners.
+ves, labor representatives, and post-secondary partners.

-Community stakeholders including pa rents and students can also be considered.
+d students can also be considered.
 Attach additional

-information if applicable.

 Name: Title:

 Affiliation:

 Address:

 Phone: E-Mail:

 Area of Expertise:

 Representing:

 ☐ Business/Industry

 ☐ Secondary Education

 ☐ Post-Secondary Education

 ☐ Community/Other

 Name: Title:

 Affiliation:

 Address:

 Phone: E-Mail:

 Area of Expertise:

 Representing:

 ☐ Business/Industry

 ☐ Secondary Education

 ☐ Post-Secondary Education

 ☐ Community/Other

 Name: Title:

 Affiliation:

 Address:

 Phone: E-Mail:

 Area of Expertise:

 Representing:

 ☐ Business/Industry

 ☐ Secondary Education

 ☐ Post-Secondary Education

 ☐ Community/Other

-•

-Name: Title:

 Title:

+☐ Community/Other Name: Title:

+Title:

 Name: Title:

 Name: Affiliation: Title: E-Mail:

 Name: Affiliation: Address:

 Name: Affiliation: Address: Phone:

 Name: Affiliation: Address: Phone: Area of Expertise:

 Name: Affiliation: Address: Phone: Area of Expertise: Representing:

-Name: Affiliation: Address: Phone: Area of Expertise: Representing: Business/Industry Secondary Education Post-Secondary Education
+Name: Affiliation: Address: Phone: Area of Expertise: Representing: Business/Industry

 Name: Affiliation: Address: Phone: Area of Expertise: Representing: □ Business/Industry □ Secondary Education

 Name: Affiliation: Address: Phone: Area of Expertise: Representing: □ Business/Industry □ Secondary Education □ Post-Secondary Education

-Address:

-Phone: E-Mail:

-Area of Expertise:

-Representing:

-☐ Business/Industry

-☐ Secondary Education

-□ Post-Secondary Education

-□ Community/Other

-ABOR MARKET DEMAND

-Certify that a labor market needs analysis has been completed for the proposed CTE program of study.

-Attach the Labor Market Information document.

-Access the Labor Market Information document.

-□ The LEA certifies that regional, state, and local labor market data have been reviewed to assure a demand exists for the POS occupations and that the number of POS completers will not significantly exceed this demand.
+Affilia ition: Addre ess: Phone Phone: E-Mail: Area of Expertise: Repre esenting: Business/Industry Secondary Education Post-Secondary Education Community/Other LABO R MARKET DEMAND Certif y that a labor market needs analysis has been completed for the proposed CTE program of study.
+Attac h the Labor Market Information document.
+Acces s the Labor Market Information document.
+The LEA certifies that regional, state, and local labor market data have been reviewed to assure a demand exists for the POS occupations and that the number of POS completers will not significantly exceed this demand.
 Department of Labor data are available and/or documented.
-Supporting evidence of supply and demand is submitted with this proposal. □ No data exist for POS due to a unique labor market demand.
+Supporting evidence of supply and demand is submitted with this proposal.
+No data exist for POS due to a unique labor market demand.
 Supporting evidence of demand is submitted with this proposal.
-Evidence may include, but is not limited to: real-time labor market

-information, documentation of national, regional, state, or local labor trends, or letters from employers or workforce agencies documenting projected employment specific to the career pathway.

-ACADEMIC AND TECHNICAL SKILL STANDARDS

-List the academic, technical, and workplace skills and knowledge used to develop the program of study.

-Title and source of academic standards:

-Title and source of technical skill standards:

-Title and source of workplace or other skill standards, as applicable:
+Evidence may include, but is not limited to: real-time labor market nformation, documentation of national, regional, state, or local labor trends, or letters from ( employers or workforce agencies documenting projected employment specific to the career ı pathway.
+ACAD EMIC AND TECHNICAL SKILL STANDARDS ne academic, technical, and workplace skills and knowledge used to develop the program of study.
+Title and source of academic standards: Title and source of technical skill standards: Title and source of workplace or other skill standards, as applicable: